CIS-566-Fall-2023/hw04-stylization/README.md

 ***Note: This should be easily accomplishable using what you should have already learnt about working with Unity's Custom Render Features from the Outline section!***

-## 5. Create a scene
+## 5. Create a Scene
 Using Unity's controls, create a ***SUPER BASIC*** scene with a few elements to show off your unique rendering stylization.
 Be sure to apply the materials you've created.
 Please don't go crazy with the geometry -- then you'll have github problems if your files are too large.
 [See here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github).

-While your modelling will not be graded for this assignment, we do encourage you to art direct your scene a little : )
+Note that your modelling will NOT be graded at all for this assignment.
+That said, we still encourage you to art direct your scene a little in the style of your concept art : ) !

-Some Resources for Finding 3D Assets to Populate Your Scene With:
+Here are some resources for Finding 3D Assets to populate your scene With:
 1. SketchFab
 2. Mixamo
 3. TurboSquid

 ## 6. Interactivity
 As a finishing touch, let's show off the fact that our scene is rendered in real-time!
 Please add an element of interactivity to your scene.
-Change some major visual aspect of your scene on a keypress (see video for help with this).
+Change some major visual aspect of your scene on a keypress.
 The triggered change could be
 * Party mode (things speed up, different colorization)
 * Memory mode (different post-processing effects to color you scene differently)
 * Fanart mode (different surface shaders, as if done by a different artist)